-This 15-minute salmon salad features canned salmon, mayonnaise, Dijon mustard, and hot pepper sauce.
+This quick 15-minute salmon salad features canned salmon, mayonnaise, Dijon mustard, and hot pepper sauce.
 It's delicious on its own, in a sandwich, a lettuce wrap, or stuffed into vegetables.

 Ingredients

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 - Canned salmon: I like to use salmon that includes the bones and skin, but if you prefer boneless and skinless, that's fine, too.

-- Mayonnaise: I like to use avocado oil mayonnaise.
+- Mayonnaise: I use avocado oil mayonnaise.

 - Hot pepper sauce: This is optional, and I don't always add it, but it does add a nice subtle kick to the salad.